Rishbit/General-UART/README.md

 3.7). rx_ser_data_in    :  This is the serial data input to the receiver.

-3.8). output       rx_data_valid: This output signal indicates whether the received byte of data is valid for processing by the driving device.
+3.8). rx_data_valid: This output signal indicates whether the received byte of data is valid for processing by the driving device.
 Any number of new bytes.

 3.9). rx_data_byte      : This is the byte of data to be received by the driving device.